learn-static/hist-320/content/4-web-setup.md

 3. Under "Code and automation," click on "Pages."
 This will take you to a page titled "GitHub Pages."
 4. Underneath the title "GitHub Pages," locate the section titled "Source."
 There are two dropdown options here.
 Change the first dropdown button from "none" to "main."
 5. Leave the other dropdown button just as it is (it should say "/(root)"), then click the "Save" button.

-Once saved, the page will refresh with a green alert that provides the URL where your site will appear.
+6. Once saved, the page will refresh with a green alert that provides the URL where your site will appear.

-Copy and paste this link into a new tab to view your new site!
-If you don't see anything at first, don't worry.
-It will take a few minutes for your site to go live--so wait it out!
+**Note that it takes a few minutes for your site to go live, so if you click on the URL right away, you'll only see a 404 webpage.**
-Refresh your browser every minute or so to check to see if it's live.
+***This is normal!***
+Proceed to the next section while you're waiting for your site to build.

 ## Step 6.
 Add your new URL to the homepage of your GitHub repository